paulczar/paulczar.github.io-source/content/blog/intro-to-github-actions/index.md

 For the sake of sanity I have kept the workflow for [k8s.camp](https://k8s.camp) very simple, but I can see how you could quickly build out a fairly complex set of workflows to perform your CI/CD tasks.

-While I kept the Actions in the local repository, I can see a very interesting versitility in having remote actions.
+While I kept the Actions in the local repository, I can see a very interesting versatility in having remote actions.
 I can see myself creating a central Actions github repo with all of my actions which I can then link back to from my various projects.

 If you have a basic hugo setup publishing to `gh-pages` feel free to clone down the [paulczar/k8s-camp](https://github.com/paulczar/k8s-camp) repo and re-use them in your own.